 You can visit the nature trail of the local museum in Aci Trezza, full of historical artifacts and examples of local sea fauna.

 We should explain why the "Faraglioni" are also known as the "Island of the Cyclops."
 According to legend, it was from here that Polyphemus threw huge rocks at the ship of the fleeing Ulysses, the huge rocks that we can still see today, uprooted from Mount Etna.

-From the first floor of the fortress passing through a narrow staircase you reach the tower, with a vaulted roof supported by ogival arches, and then from here you find access to a terrace which looks over the landscape of Aci Castello and the Ionian Sea.
+The museum contains archaeological remains dating back to prehistoric times and Middle Ages.
+From the first floor of the fortress, passing through a narrow staircase you reach the tower, with a vaulted roof supported by ogival arches, and then from here you find access to a terrace which looks over the landscape of Aci Castello and the Ionian Sea.

+Aci Trezza is renowned for its fresh fish, and these have given rise to festivals, such as a festival dedicated to the patron saint San Giovanni Battista in late June that is completely dedicated to the swordfish.
 Each year at the end of July there is a fish festival, when fish is served to the inhabitants of Aci Trezza and to numerous tourists from a huge frying pan.